dagargo/elektroid/README.md

 * Elektron Analog Rytm MKI and MKII
 * Elektron Analog Four MKI, MKII and Keys
 * All samplers implementing MIDI SDS
-* Casio CZ-101
+* Casio CZ-101 presets
-* Arturia MicroBrute
+* Arturia MicroBrute sequences
-* Eventide ModFactor, PitchFactor, TimeFactor, Space and H. This requires **no custom program MIDI mapping**.
+* Eventide ModFactor, PitchFactor, TimeFactor, Space and H9 presets

 To use with Elektron devices, USB configuration must be set to `USB MIDI` or `USB AUDIO/MIDI` as it won't work in Overbridge mode.